279789/Git-Fork-Sync/README.md

 ## 3) Questions

 1. What is the purpose of `git remote add upstream`?
+The main purpuse is to be able to merge the newest changes of the repo from the owner.
 2. Why does Git separate the actions of `fetch` and `merge` instead of just doing everything in one step?
+You could see first what changed, cause it is also possible that the original repo is not as cgood as your own.
 3. What is the difference between `origin` and `upstream` in the context of a forked repository?
 4. What would happen if you skipped the `merge` step and just pushed after `fetch`?
 5. Is it safe to overwrite your fork with upstream changes?
 Under what circumstances should you avoid this?